 Checking Your Door Seals for Costly Air Leaks

-The continuous influx of warm air forces the cooling system to work harder and generates excessive condensation—more than the defrost system can handle.
-The defrost drain trough overflows, and the excess water leaks onto your floor, often from a back corner.
+The constant flow of warm air makes the cooling system work harder and produces more condensation than the defrost system can manage.
+The extra water seeps onto your floor when the defrost drain trough overflows, usually from a rear corner.

 The Simple Dollar Bill Test

-To check if your door seal is faulty, use the "dollar bill test."
+To determine whether your door seal is defective, apply the “dollar bill test.”

-Open the refrigerator door and place a dollar bill (or any paper note) between the gasket and the frame, leaving half of it outside.
+Place a dollar bill (or any paper note) between the gasket and the frame, leaving half of it outside, after opening the refrigerator door.

 Cleaning vs. Replacing Your Door Gaskets